leigang-qu/leigang-qu.github.io/_pages/about.md

 ---
 I am currently a Ph.D. candidate at [NExT++](https://www.nextcenter.org/), National University of Singapore (NUS), supversied by [Prof. Tat-Seng Chua](https://www.chuatatseng.com/) and mentored by [Wenjie Wang](https://wenjiewwj.github.io/).
 Before that, I obtained my Master's degree from Shandong University in 2022, supervised by [Prof. Liqiang Nie](https://liqiangnie.github.io/) and [Prof. Meng Liu](https://mengliu1991.github.io/).

-My research interests lie in Visual Content Generation and Multimodal Large Language Models.
+My research interests lie in Visual Content Generation, Multimodal Information Retrieval, and Multimodal Large Language Models.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.